jaxxfox/ScienceLiaisonLibrarianship/Slides/IntroductionLiaisonLibrarianship/slides.md

 ---

 # Participation Activities (20%)
-(six different activities due various dates throughout)
+(five different activities due various dates throughout)

 - It is important to note that class participation is twenty percent of your grade because participation is an important component of facilitating learning in this class.
 - These activities supplement other assignments.